The Kangaroo industry

-The history of the rabbit in Australia demonstrates that people can be really stupid.
+The history of the rabbit in Australia demonstrates that people can be really silly.
 In 1859, a farmer introduced 24 grey rabbits to remind him of home.
 At the time, the man wrote:

 By 1900, the rabbits had reached plague proportions and were causing extreme environmental damage.
 They ring-barked trees, ate fields to oblivion and caused massive soil erosion by digging burrows.

-The second great feat of "science" is 1080 poison.
-1080 is a synthetically produced substance that is a replication of a naturally occurring poison found in plant species such as poison bush.
+On Macquarie island, the scientists choice of poison was brodifacoum.
+On the mainland, the preferred choiceis 1080 poison, a synthetically produced substance that is a replication of a naturally occurring poison found in plant species such as poison bush.
 Although native animals can eat the foliage, seeds and flowers of the plants with no ill effect, it is deadly on the feral animals that have not evolved alongside it.

 Contrary to stereotypes, the rabbit isn't a great competitor and is not ideally suited to Australian conditions.
 Unlike marsupials, it isn't a great conserver of energy, it can't control its breeding to adapt to drought conditions, it isn't able to eat the diversity of food as can competitors like the bilby, and it is not as mobile through potted terrain as are hoping marsupials.
 On Kangaroo Island, goannas have actually eaten them to extinction.